 Creekside and Adventure Program Teacher

 Ruth Wilson helps Megan with a variety of support tasks, from the mundane to the magical.
-She is also mother to Megan and grandmother to darling Reid.
+She is also mother to Megan and grandmother to Reid and Serena Bee, which is the most fun ever!
 She has worked as a part of the catalog production and toy invention team at HearthSong, as a floral designer, technical and creative writer, and office manager.
 She loves to garden, sew, and bake cakes.
 Ruth enjoys her occasional visits to the campuses where she sees so many smiling faces.